mgeier/quaternion-nursery/README.md

 in S3, but that "the approximation is not far from optimal."
 In fact the approximation can be quite far from optimal--quantifying how far is an open question, but in general the error increases the further the two axes of rotation diverge from parallel.

+... in general only one of the infinitely many mappings of r2 into R3 will approximate the geodesic in S3 ...
+The procedure followed by Yahia ... does not suffice.
+A log
+mapping that does guarantee the geodesic approximation picks the mapping for each successive key that minimizes the Euclidean distance to the mapping of the previous key.

+Given such a log map that considers the previous mapping when calculating the current mapping, the results of interpolating in S3 and R3 may be visually indistinguishable for many applications, including keyframing.

 However, representing three-DOF rotation functions in R3 is fraught with peril because whenever the curve crosses one of the singularity shells discussed in Section 3.2.1, some of the derivatives disappear.